 - /deletegamerule.
 Occasionally I accidentally create a gamerule and have to manually delete it in level.dat.
 This command allows you to delete gamerules.

 - /rtreload.
-Reloads the configuration.
-This does not reload the client-sided tweaks.
+Reloads the server-sided configuration.
+There is also /rtreloadclient, which reloads the client-sided configuration.

 - A configuration option to disable hunger resetting on death.
 There's also a minimum hunger value you can set so the player doesn't die instantly when you respawn.